Lymphadenopathy in Children

 Lymph node biopsy.
 Enlarged lymph nodes may be checked with biopsy.
 Samples of lymph node tissue are taken and looked at under a microscope.
 They are tested for different causes of enlargement.

 Your child may need to see a surgeon for biopsy.
-Or he or she may be referred to specialists in blood disorders and cancer.
+Or they may be referred to specialists in blood disorders and cancer.
 These can include a pediatric hematologist and oncologist.

 How is lymphadenopathy treated in a child?